antrea-io/antrea/CONTRIBUTING.md

 Any problem encountered when building, configuring, or running Antrea could be a potential case for submitting a bug.

-To create a bug issue:
+To create a bug issue or bug fix PR:

-* label your issue with `kind/bug`
+* label your issue or PR with `kind/bug`
-* describe your bug in the issue body making sure to include:
+* describe your bug in the issue or PR body making sure to include:
   * version of Antrea
   * version of Kubernetes
   * version of OS and any relevent environment or system configuration